Francis Newman-Rogers

 Sisters: none known

-Married: married his cousin Julia Yea according to Louisa Annie Rogers
+Married: married his cousin Julia Eleanora Yea according to Louisa Annie Rogers - m.1822 - see Access Genealogy

-Francis Newman-Rogers: As noted on Catherine Roger's page, information about Francis Newman-Rogers comes an old Newman-Rogers Bible currently in the possession of Francis's descendent, Jonathan Newman-Rogers.
-The fly-leafs of this Newman-Rogers' Bible contains references to the Rogers family and their inclusion of the Newman name at the request of Francis's grandfather Francis Newman of North Cadbury.
-On one page Catherine's sister Frances Newman records her gift of the book to her nephew Francis Newman-Rogers Esquire.
+2. As noted on Catherine Roger's page, Francis Newman-Rogers is mentioned in the old Newman-Rogers Bible currently in the possession of Francis's descendant, Jonathan Newman-Rogers.
+The fly-leafs contain references to the Rogers family and their inclusion of the Newman name at the request of Francis's grandfather Francis Newman of North Cadbury.
+On one page, Catherine's sister Frances Newman records her gift of the book to her nephew Francis Newman-Rogers Esquire.
 And in some accompanying notes written by Louisa Annie Rogers in 1947, she records her own gift of the book to her son Francis Henry Rogers and requests that he pass it onto his son Timothy.

 Click on images for enlargements